Gigaspaces/solution-hub/docs/support/support.md

-Spring Data XAP provides full configuration and initialization of the connection to XAP data storage through Spring’s IoC container.
+The first task to handle while developing XAP application using Spring would be to configure a connection to the active space inside the Spring IoC container.
+This part of the document will show you how basic connection can be applied using XML and Java based Spring configurations.

-To get started, first you need to set up a Service Grid and deploy the Data Grid on it.
-Refer to [XAP Quick Start guide](http://docs.gigaspaces.com/xap100/your-first-data-grid-application.html) an explanation on how to startup a space storage.
+To get started, first you need to get the space running: set up a Service Grid and deploy the Data Grid on it.
+Refer to [XAP Quick Start guide](http://docs.gigaspaces.com/xap100/your-first-data-grid-application.html) for an explanation on how to startup a space storage.
 Once installed, deploying Data Grid is typically a matter of executing the next commands from the `GS_HOME/bin` folder:

 ```
 ${gsa-script.txt}